Abdulai059/Hotel-Bookings-Dashboard/README.md

 If you want, I can add:
 - .env.example file for environment variable reference
 - CONTRIBUTING.md template for onboarding contributors
-- Basic unit tests scaffolding for React Query hooks and UI components
+- Basic unit tests scaffolding for React Query hooks and UI components.